fieona/booksellerkata/README.md

 where A, B, C, W are the categories, 20 is the sum of the unique book of category A, 114 the sum corresponding to "BKWRK" and "BTSQZ", 50 corresponding to "CDXEF" and 0 to category 'W' since there are no code beginning with W.

-If L or M are empty return string is "" (Clojure and Racket should return an empty array/list instead).
+If L or M are empty return string is ""
 Note:

 In the result codes and their values are in the same order as in M.